 I hooked it up to a larger propane tank with the adapter hose that you can buy from Char Broil because I do not like to fool with the small gas tanks.

 I have used this hose now for a long time and it works great.
 If you can get it under 15 dollars grab it.
 That’s a great deal!

 You can also have a look at our post about propane hoses, adapters, regulator and tank gauges to find a replacement.

 You can order one here on Amazon: Char Broil 4 foot hose

-Can also be used for other types of table top grills to convert to a 20LB tank.
+It can also be used for other types of tabletop grills to convert to a 20LB tank.